CZ-NIC/knot/doc/man_keymgr.rst

 **import-skr** *skr_file*
   Read SignedKeyResponse from a text file and import the signatures for later use in zone.
 (The signatures are not at all checked at import time, but they will be ignored at signing time if invalid.)
+If some signatures had been already imported, they will be deleted for the preiod from beginning of the SKR to infinity.

 Generate arguments
 ..................